 The goal of CBT is to see beyond the diagnosis and to look at the person as a whole to decide what needs to be “fixed” (Kaplan & Saccuzzo, 2013).

 The basic steps of Cognitive-Behavioral Assessment include identifying critical behaviors, determine whether their behaviors are excesses or deficits, and evaluate critical behaviors for frequency, duration, or intensity.
-If the critical behaviors are in excess, attempt to decrease the frequency or intensity; if there is a deficit, attempt to increase behavioral frequency, intensity, and duration.
+If the critical behaviors are in excess, it attempts to decrease the frequency or intensity; if there is a deficit, it will attempt to increase behavioral frequency, intensity, and duration.

 CBT Pioneers: Dr. Aaron T. Beck and Albert Ellis